nuwave/lighthouse/docs/master/the-basics/directives.md

 Assuming you read through the previous chapters, you should be familiar with the basics of schema definition by now.

-You might have some funky extra bits in the schema definitions such as `@paginate`, `@rules` or `@hasMany`.
+You might have seen some funky extra bits in the schema definitions such as `@paginate`, `@rules` or `@hasMany`.
 Those are called *directives* and are the primary way to add functionality to your GraphQL schema.